 Where XYZ is a blog post that the investor recently wrote about a subject.
 In your opening line you explain what you agree with in their post and then tie it to your company.

 Here’s What to Include Next

 Importantly, after your subject line and introductory line that ties your company with the subject line, you should NOT tell the investor everything about your company.

 Rather, this first email should be a “teaser” email.
 A “teaser” email is an email that “teases” the investor by giving them a bite-sized amount of compelling information about your company.

 The goal of the email is to see if they are interested.
-If they are, you will follow up with more information (maybe your Executive Summary and/or full business plan) with the goal of getting a face-to-face meeting with the investor.
+If they are, you will follow up with more information (maybe your Executive Summary, full business plan and/or select components of your business plan) with the goal of getting a face-to-face meeting with the investor.

 There are two reasons you shouldn’t send your business plan in your initial email.
 First, you don’t want to “over-shop” your deal.
 Over-shopping is letting too many investors know about your company.
 If too many investors know about you, the law of numbers states that many investors will pass on investing in you (remember, most investors passed on the opportunity to invest in Google years ago).